priyanka-TL/samiksha-service/README.md

       To boost performance and scalability, users can opt to enable the Citus extension.
 This transforms PostgreSQL into a distributed database, spreading data across multiple nodes to handle large datasets more efficiently as demand grows.

+    > NOTE: Currently only available for Linux based operation systems.

       1. Download user `distributionColumns.sql` file.

          -  **Linux/Ubuntu/MacOS**